FlowingCode/AppLayoutAddon/README.md

 - **Version 1.0.0** Initial Version
 - **Version 1.0.1** Fixed recursion problem
 - **Version 1.0.2** Added support for sub-menus and icons in the menus
+- **Version 1.0.3** Added support for changing the label and icon of a MenuItem dinamically.

 ## Roadmap